-The Tampere University of Technology’s (TUT) Master’s Degree Programme in Architecture aims to provide students with a broad general understanding of the fundamentals of architecture.
-Although the programme has its focus in sustainability, it also covers all major fields of the profession, from architectural and housing design to urban planning and restauration studies.
+Master’s Degree Programme in Architecture provides you a broad understanding in fundamentals of architecture.
+The programme has focus in sustainability but it also covers all major fields of the profession from architectural and housing design to urban planning and restauration studies.

-The School of Architecture provides you with access to digital media and fabrication facilities that include computers with architectural software solutions and integrated design tools such as scanners, printers, a high-quality large format color plotter, 3D-printers, 3D-scanner, laser cutters, CNC router and many other tools and equipment for students to use.
-We also have a reference library that stores architectural books and journals.
+The learning environment is modern.
+Students have access to digital media and fabrication facilities that include computers with architectural software solutions and integrated design tools such as scanners, printers, a high-quality large format color plotter, 3D-printers, 3D-scanner, laser cutters, CNC router and many other tools and equipment for students to use.
+We also have a reference library with architectural books and journals.
 Facilities include open space work area with drawing tables for all students, a crafts workroom and an art studio.
-Students have access to the premises at all hours.
-The TamArk students' guild has its own quarters including a kitchen, where students can take breaks, relax and connect with fellow students.
+The TamArk students' guild has its own quarters including a cosy kitchen, where students can take breaks, relax and connect with fellow students.
 A free wireless network is available on whole campus.

-The Master’s Degree Programme in Architecture is comprised of 120 credits, and full-time students complete the programme in four semesters.
-90 credits are awarded for completing a set of professional studies, major subject studies and elective studies, which take three semesters.
+The Master’s Degree Programme in Architecture includes 120 credits.
+Full-time students complete the programme in four semesters.
+90 credits are awarded for completing a set of professional studies, major subject studies and elective studies, which will take three semesters.
 Students spend the last semester of the two-year programme writing their master's thesis, which is worth 30 credits.

 Professional studies (52 credits)

-Professional Studies in Architecture are compulsory courses that offer you a strong set of professional skills during your first year in accordance with the generalistic education concept that the School is especially known for.
-The studies provide you with a comprehensive and solid foundation in the many disciplinary areas that contribute to the formation of the necessary background knowledge of an architect.
+Professional Studies in Architecture are mandatory courses offering you a strong set of professional skills during your first year.
+TUT is especially known for its generalistic education concept.
+The studies will give you a comprehensive and solid foundation in many disciplinary areas that form a necessary background knowledge for an architect.

 Major subject (30 credits)

-Major subject studies cover the first semester of the second year; they are compulsory and structured as follows: one main design studio plus four supporting courses.
+Major subject studies cover the first semester of the second year.
+Courses are mandatory and structured by one main design studio plus four supporting courses.
 The main design studio is a cross-disciplinary course with an emphasis on sustainability and an annually varying theme in the field of architecture.
 The four supporting courses deal with up-to-date topics and complement the Sustainable Design Studio.
 The teaching and research on urban sustainability takes place in a multidisciplinary environment.
 Courses focus on social, technical and economical sustainability through an integrative perspective.
 The objective is to educate the next generation designers with knowledge and skills required for leading multidisciplinary design teams and interacting with other stakeholders in sustainable urban development processes.

 Elective studies (8 credits)